LiorZ/hdac8_thesis/thesis.rst

 	In the Methods section we've discussed the reasons that led us to use primarily extended conformations as the starting structure for the peptide.
 We verified this hypothesis in a simulation that incorporated the threading of peptides onto the existing starting structure from *2v5w* with a parameter-set that's identical to simulation 9 that achieved the best performance in terms of Pearson's correlation coefficient:

-	* Pearson's Correlation coefficient for the following scoring schemes:
+	* Spearman's coefficient for the following scoring schemes:
-		* Interface score: -0.784
+		* Interface score: -0.83
-		* Peptide score: -0.64
+		* Peptide score: -0.54
-		* Reweighted score: -0.003
+		* Reweighted score: -0.09

-	Comparing to simulation #9 and its set of parameters and in contrast to our initial assumption, this simulation achieved the best correlation with experimental data.
+	This simulation achieved the best correlation with experimental data.
+The backbone starting structure was probably a close approximation to a lot of the final complexes.

 Summary of calibration runs ............................